Signs of Termites in Your Home

 Warped Doors and Window Frames

 Those tight-fitting door and window frames in your house may not necessarily be a result of water damage.
-In fact, termites could be the culprit!
 The moisture produced by termites when they eat can cause door and window frames to warp in a fashion similar to water damage.
 If you’re fighting to close your doors and windows, that could be an indicator that there is a much more important fight at hand—the fight against termites.

-Think you’ve spotted one of these six tell-tale signs, but still not sure whether termites have invaded your house?
+Think you’ve spotted one of these signs, but still not sure whether termites have invaded your house?
 One easy way to determine whether your house is termite-free is with an expert inspection.
 Luckily, Clancy Bros offers free termite inspections.
 Let us restore your peace of mind and protect your property from a termite infestation.
-Learn more about our free inspections and other termite treatments.
+Contact one of our experts today!